michaelcbutler/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the python to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34,799
-* The size of the validation set is ?
+* The size of the validation set is 4,410
-* The size of test set is ?
+* The size of test set is 12,630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Below is an exploratory visualization of the data set.
+This histogram compares the frequency of each label in the training, validation, and test data sets.
+The distribution appears relatively consistent between data sets.

 ![alt text][image1]